|

 show no symptoms.
 As a result, children can unwittingly carry the virus

-home and spread it to their unborn siblings through their mothers. |
+home from child care and spread it to their unborn siblings through their mothers. |

 Dysentery |